Start by clicking on "Fill out the template"

-This document should be read carefully by the parties and the guarantor (where applicable).
-The Loan Agreement will be legally binding when it has been printed on judicial stamp paper or e-stamp paper and signed by each party, and has been dated.
+The parties and the guarantor (where applicable) should carefully read this document.
+The Loan Agreement will be legally binding when it has been printed on non-judicial stamp paper or e-stamp paper and signed by each party and has been dated.
 The value of the stamp paper would depend on the state in which it is executed.
 Each state in India has provisions in respect of the amount of stamp duty payable on such agreements.
-Information regarding stamp duty payable can be found on the State government websites.
-For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements as does the website of the Delhi.
+Information regarding the stamp duty payable can be found on the State government websites.
+For instance, the website of the state of Karnataka provides details of stamp duty payable on agreements, as does the website of Delhi.

-Where a company is a party to this agreement they should ensure that the Loan Agreement is signed by an authorised signatory, which is usually a director.
+Where a company is a party to this agreement, they should ensure that the Loan Agreement is signed by an authorized signatory, which is usually a director as authorized by a board resolution of the company.

 Where the Lender has requested that the borrower provide a guarantor, such guarantor should also carefully read the entire Loan Agreement and its guarantee obligations, and sign where indicated.